-A cash flow projection starts with a prediction of income and outgoings, then adds them together to estimate how much money you will have in the future.
+A cash flow projection allows you to predict incomings and outgoings to estimate how much money you’ll have in the future.

 Reading the results

-Here's where you subtract costs from income to see how much money you'll have in the bank at the end of each period.
+Here's where you subtract costs from your available cash to see how much money you'll have in the bank at the end of each period.

 Tips for filling out a cash flow projection

 Owner’s contribution is any personal money you put into the business.
-Owner’s drawings are any amount you took out for personal use.
-Only fill out the "Money from loans" row if newly borrowed money hits your account during the period.
+Owner’s drawings are any amounts you took out for personal use.
+Only fill out the ‘Money from loans’ row if newly borrowed money hits your account during the period.
 Don’t put existing loans in there.

 Some costs can go in multiple places.
 Car insurance could go under insurance or vehicles, for instance.
 Don’t sweat on the decision too much.
 Just stay consistent once you’ve made a call.